| � � � � The Kyoto Protocol

 leading role in the talks, working closely with its partners to

+ensure a truly cooperative effort.
 The key principles to underpin the EU position are outlined in

 a policy paper published by the Commission in February 2005, "Winning